-This mineral prospecting permit (Permit) is made and entered into pursuant to Division 6 of the California Public Resources Code, by and between the State of California, acting through the California State Lands Commission (Commission), and Robert G. Wetzel (Permittee), whose mailing address is: 2850 Mesa Alta Iane, Arroyo Grande, CA 93420.
+This mineral prospecting permit (Permit) is made and entered into pursuant to Division 6 of the California Public Resources Code, by and between the State of California, acting through the California State Lands Commission (Commission), and Rascal Lithium LLC (Permittee), whose mailing address is: 2850 Mesa Alta Ln., Arroyo Grande, CA 93420.

-The Commission grants a mineral prospecting permit to Permittee for that certain parcel of State land, and designated as the "Permitted Land," situated in the County of Inyo, State of California, and more particularly described as follows:
+The Commission grants a mineral prospecting permit to Permittee for that certain parcel of State land, and designated as the "Permitted Land," situated in the County of San Bernardino, State of California, and more particularly described as follows:

-Section 16, T22S, R44E, MDM, Inyo County, containing 640 acres more or less, (APN 039-170-02) and subject to any valid easements and rights-of-way particularly described in Exhibit A.
+Section 36, T27N, R4E, SBM, Inyo, containing 640 acres more or less (APN 041-380-01 & 02), particularly described in Exhibit A, subject to any valid easements and rights-of-way.

-1. The term of this Permit shall commence on the first day of the month following the month in which it is approved by the Commission and executed by both the Commission and Permittee (Effective Date) and shall continue for 2 years.
-The Commission may extend the term of this Permit for no more than 1 additional year, so that the term of this Permit, including all additional periods, shall not exceed a total of 3 years.
+1. The term of this Permit shall commence on November 1, 2018, (Effective Date) and shall continue for 1 year.
+The Commission may extend the term of this Permit for no more than 2 additional years, so that the term of this Permit, including all additional periods, shall not exceed a total of 3 years.

-2. Permittee shall have the exclusive right, subject to the provisions of paragraph 23(a), to prospect for both metallic and non-metallic minerals, and all other minerals except oil, gas, other hydrocarbons, geothermal resources, sand, and gravel.
+2. Permittee shall have the exclusive right, subject to the provisions of paragraph 24(a), to prospect for both metallic and non-metallic minerals, and all other minerals except oil, gas, other hydrocarbons, geothermal resources, sand, and gravel.
 Permittee's mineral prospecting activities shall be confined to those information gathering techniques described in Exhibit B of this Permit.

-3. Categorical Exemption, Class 6, information collection (14 California Code of Regulations section 2905) was issued for this Permit and is on file in the office of the Commission.
+3. A Notice of Exemption (Categorical Exemption, Class 6, information collection (14 California Code of Regulations section 2905)) was issued for this Permit and is on file in the office of the Commission.
 Permittee shall comply with all conditions and limitations on its operations as set forth in Exhibit B of this Permit.
 Any additional activities not specifically allowed in Exhibit B will require additional environmental review pursuant to the California Environmental Quality Act, Public Resources Code section 21000, et seq.
 (CEQA).

-4. Additional provisions which amend, supplement or supplant the provisions of this Permit are included in Exhibits B and C of this Permit.
+4. Additional provisions which amend, supplement, or supplant the provisions of this Permit are included in Exhibits B and C of this Permit.
 If a provision in this Permit is inconsistent with a provision in Exhibit B or C, the provision in Exhibit B or C shall control.

-5. (a)(1) Permittee shall pay to the Commission a royalty of 20 percent of the gross value of all minerals produced, extracted, shipped, used or sold under this Permit, until this Permit terminates or is superseded by the issuance of a mineral lease as provided in paragraph 15.
+5. (a)(1) Permittee shall pay to the Commission a royalty of 20 percent of the gross value of all minerals produced, extracted, shipped, used, or sold under this Permit, until this Permit terminates or is superseded by the issuance of a mineral lease as provided in paragraph 15.
 The gross value upon which the royalty rate is based shall not be less than the reasonable fair market value, as fixed by the Commission, of any mineral resources extracted from the Permitted Land.

-(a)(2) Royalties shall be paid on a permit-quarter basis and shall be due and payable by the twenty-fifth day of the month following the quarter in which the minerals are sold.
-A permit quarter is a period of 3 consecutive calendar months, with the first permit quarter being the first 3 months after the Permit's Effective Date, and every 3-month period thereafter being a permit quarter.
+(a)(2) Royalties shall be paid on a permit-quarter basis and shall be due and payable by the 25th day of the month following the quarter in which the minerals are sold.
+A permit quarter is a period of 3 consecutive calendar months, with the first permit quarter being the first 3 months after the Permit's Effective Date, and every 3month period thereafter being a permit quarter.

-(b) Royalties that are not paid when due shall bear simple interest from the day following the due date until they are paid at the rate of 1 1⁄2 percent per month.
+(b) Royalties that are not paid when due shall bear simple interest from the day following the due date until they are paid at the rate of 11⁄2 percent per month.
 The Commission may assess the Permittee a penalty of not more than 5 percent of any such royalties that are not paid when due.